Snackels/WRO_Future-Engineer_Sunflower/README.md

 # **Part 2: Robot design.**
 ### The Robot

-Designing a robot is sometimes difficult.
-We need to design every part we intend to use, making it small, lightweight, fast, and effective.
-If it's too heavy, the robot will be slower.
-If it's too big, evading obstacles will take a lot of space.
-If it's ineffective, it won't be able to detect walls, obstacles, or walk properly.
-That's why we need to balance the robot, keeping it not too heavy, small, and fast to accomplish its mission.
+Designing a robot is a challenging task that requires a meticulous approach.
+We must design every component with precision to achieve small, lightweight, fast, and effective results.
+Heavy robots are slow, and large robots face difficulties evading obstacles.
+Ineffective design can lead to problems detecting walls, obstacles, or even difficulty walking.
+Therefore, it's crucial to balance the robot's design, ensuring that it's neither too heavy nor too large.
+In other words, our robots must be small, fast, and effective enough to accomplish their mission.

-For this competition, there are rules regarding robot design, which include a requirement that the vehicle must be a four-wheeled vehicle with one driving axle and one steering actuator of any type.
-The use of a camera is highly recommended due to the mission's nature.
+To participate in this competition, the robot design must follow specific rules.
+The vehicle must be a four-wheeled vehicle with one driving axle and one steering actuator, which can be of any type.
+It is highly recommended to use a camera due to the mission's nature.

 Additionally, the rules also said that: